 UX143 (setrusumab): Monoclonal Antibody for Osteogenesis Imperfecta (OI)

 Approximately 85% to 90% of OI cases are caused by mutations in the COL1A1 or COL1A2 genes, leading to either reduced or abnormal collagen and changes in bone metabolism.
-As collagen represents the foundation upon which bone is formed, patients with OI have increased bone resorption (breakdown of old bone) and inadequate production of new bone, which leads to decreased bone mass, bone fragility and weakness.
-Patients with OI experience bone brittleness, which leads to a high rate of fractures, including at atypical sites, bone deformities, including abnormal spine curvature, pain, decreased mobility and short stature.
-No treatments are approved for OI, which affects approximately 60,000 people in the developed world.
+As collagen represents the foundation upon which bone is formed, individuals with OI have increased bone resorption (breakdown of old bone) and inadequate production of new bone, which leads to decreased bone mass and causes bone fragility and weakness.
+Individuals with OI experience bone brittleness, which leads to a high rate of fractures, including at atypical sites, bone deformities, including abnormal spine curvature, pain, decreased mobility and short stature.
+There are no FDA or EMA approved treatments for OI, which affects approximately 60,000 people in our territories.

 Evaluating UX143 (setrusumab) to improve bone formation and density

 Mereo BioPharma completed the Phase 2b ASTEROID study of UX143 in adults with OI, which demonstrated a dose-dependent increase in bone formation, density and strength, and improvements in serum P1NP (procollagen type I N propeptide), a biomarker of bone formation and direct measure of collagen production.
-Ultragenyx plans to conduct a Phase 2/3 study of UX143 in pediatric patients with OI and a pivotal study in adult patients with OI.
+Ultragenyx has initiated a late-stage clinical development program that includes an ongoing pivotal Phase 2/3 study of UX143 in pediatric patients with OI, the Orbit study.